Kevin109/embedded-sbc-subsite/content/posts/the-right-linux-distro.md

 * **Timing requirements:** RTOS or PREEMPT\_RT patches may be needed.
 * **Hardware constraints:** Lightweight distros like Buildroot work well for low-memory systems.
 * **User Interface:** Android or Qt-enabled Yocto builds are preferred if a GUI is needed.
-* **Time-to-market:** Choose a pre-integrated platform if you’re on a tight schedule.
+* **Time-to-market:** Choose a pre-integrated platform if you’re on a tight schedule — and if you are developing a fully [custom embedded system](/posts/custom-embedded-systems/), select a distro that can be maintained over the product’s entire lifecycle.

 ## Security and Software Updates